esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 * `facility` -  the facility to log to (see the syslog documentation).
 * `log_opts` - see the syslog documentation for the description.

-Depending on the system platform you use, remember also to add the appropriate line in the syslog config file.
+Depending on the system you use, remember also to add the appropriate line in the syslog config file.
 For example, if the facility `local0` is set:

     local0.info                     /var/log/mongooseim.log